markcutler/dotfiles/README.md

 # Usage
 These dotfiles can be managed using [gnu stow](http://www.gnu.org/software/stow/), a free, portable, lightweight symlink farm manager.

-Checkout this repo in your root directory.
+Checkout this repo in your home directory.
 Various dotfiles can be installed by executing the following in that directory: -
 ```bash
  ~/dotfiles:> stow terminator bash git
 ```